SkeletonOne/awesome-detectron2/README.md

 # awesome-detectron2

-A collection of awesome projects build with detectron2
+This is a repository with a collection of awesome projects build with detectron2.
+Please feel free to open issues for your new projects with detectron2.

 - [Backbone](#Backbone)
 - [Object Detection](#Object-Detection)